 Car Insurance: Most American insurance policies do not cover your car once you leave the United States.
 Be sure to check your policy.
 Mexican Insurance can be purchased by the day from AAA, on-line or vendors a few miles north of the border off Interstate 5.

-Passport: Passports are mandatory for crossing the border in and out of Mexico.
+Passport: This is a border city to San Diego and passports are mandatory for crossing the border in and out of Mexico.
 Make sure that you have yours with you, even if you’re just going for the day.

 WHEN TO VISIT TIJUANA